SEAP Southeast Asia Pilot-1

 On shore along the waterfront is the clubhouse bar and restaurant, marina office, dockside service companies and brokers.
 Showers, lockers, toilet facilities and some rent-a-car, tour and taxi operators are all available.

-On the top road is the Galileo Maritime Academy professional crew school accommodations, MCA approved engineering workshops, survival training pool and advance fire-fighting facilities.
+The Galileo Maritime Academy professional crew school accommodations sits on the top road, together with MCA approved engineering workshops, a survival training pool and advance fire-fighting facilities.

 Click to view Thailand photo gallery.